-I have been breastfeeding for 12 months, I exclusively pumped while our baby spent her first two months in the NICU, and once she came home, I switched to nursing full-time.
+I have been breastfeeding for 12 months, I exclusively pumped while our baby spent her first two months in the NICU, and once she arrived home, I switched to nursing full-time.

-Speaking to lactation consultants or women who view breastfeeding and nursing positively will make all the difference, so I highly recommend doing that.
-You can also join breastfeeding support groups on Facebook or in person, to see that you aren’t alone, and to hear what is working best for other moms.
+You can also join breastfeeding support groups on Facebook or in person, to see that you aren’t alone, and to hear what is working best for other moms!

-Since I have been breastfeeding for about a year, I thought I’d share my favorite nursing essentials in case it is helpful for you!
+I’ve been on my breastfeeding journey for over a year, so I thought I’d share everything I’ve learned in case it’s helpful for you!

 Breastfeeding has numerous benefits for you and your baby, and here are seven that helped me understand breastfeeding better: